apache/pulsar/site2/docs/io-overview.md

 You can manage Pulsar connectors (for example, create, update, start, stop, restart, reload, delete and perform other operations on connectors) via the [Connector CLI](reference-connector-admin.md) with [sources](reference-connector-admin.md#sources) and [sinks](reference-connector-admin.md#sinks) subcommands.

-## Relationship between connector and Functions

-Pulsar connectors are **special** [Pulsar Functions](functions-overview.md) built to interact with external systems.

-Sources, sinks, and Functions are components of instances, and they all run on Functions workers.
-When managing sources, sinks or Functions via **Pulsar admin CLI** (that is, [Connector CLI](reference-connector-admin.md) and [Functions CLI](functions-cli.md)), an instance is started on a worker.
+Connectors (sources and sinks) and Functions are components of instances, and they all run on Functions workers.
+When managing a source, sink or function via **Pulsar admin CLI** (that is, [Connector CLI](reference-connector-admin.md) and [Functions CLI](functions-cli.md)), an instance is started on a worker.
+For more information, see [Functions worker](functions-worker.md#run-functions-worker-separately).